bauerjj/bauerjj.github.io/_posts/2017-03-28-speeding-up-compilation-time-with-ccache.md

 ## Setting up QtCreator
 You can utilize `ccache` inside of QtCreator by selecting your native and cross-compiler links inside of the `ccache` directory.
 Below shows two screenshots of setting up my cross-compiler.
 Notice how I had to manually locate both gcc and g++ and instruct Qt what they are targeting.
+Your paths will differ slightly since I have my project defined as "Armadillo" or "ado".

 ![QtCreator Cross-Compiler](/assets/images/kit-overall.png)

 ![QtCreator Cross-Compiler](/assets/images/gcc-ccache.png)

+Be sure to source your environment before launching QtCreator!